rust-lang/book/second-edition/src/ch14-02-publishing-to-crates-io.md

 <!-- Yup! /Carol -->

-Here, we give a description of what the `add_one` function does, then start a section with the heading "Examples", and code that demonstrates how to use the `add_one` function.
+Here, we give a description of what the `add_one` function does, then start a section with the heading “Examples”, and code that demonstrates how to use the `add_one` function.
 We can generate the HTML documentation from this documentation comment by running `cargo doc`.
 This command runs the `rustdoc` tool distributed with Rust and puts the generated HTML documentation in the *target/doc* directory.

-For convenience, running `cargo doc --open` will build the HTML for your current crate's documentation (as well as the documentation for all of your crate's dependencies) and open the result in a web browser.
-Navigate to the `add_one` function and you'll see how the text in the documentation comments gets rendered, shown here in Figure 14-3:
+For convenience, running `cargo doc --open` will build the HTML for your current crate’s documentation (as well as the documentation for all of your crate’s dependencies) and open the result in a web browser.
+Navigate to the `add_one` function and you’ll see how the text in the documentation comments gets rendered, shown here in Figure 14-3:

 <img alt="Rendered HTML documentation for the `add_one` function of `my_crate`" src="img/trpl14-03.png" class="center" />